CipolliniDavide/Percolation-and-Conduction-in-MemNet/readme.md

-Repository of the paper "Conduction and entropy analysis of a mixed memristor-resistor model for neuromorphic networks , Davide Cipollini and Lambert R B Schomaker"
+Repository of the paper "Conduction and entropy analysis of a mixed memristor-resistor model for neuromorphic networks" , Davide Cipollini and Lambert R B Schomaker

 https://iopscience.iop.org/article/10.1088/2634-4386/acd6b3#nceacd6b3f1